 Toolset > Relationships

 Repeater Fields: If you have ever come across the famous Advanced custom fields plugin by Elliot then you might have some knowledge of Repeater Fields.
 But if not, then don’t worry as I will teach you a bit about repeater fields.
 Repeater fields are used to add the same data pattern in the sub-fields again and again without knowing the limit of rows and it can be organized into repeater groups.
-In short, if you don’t know how much data is needed for a post like displaying different sources at the bottom, then you can use repeater field.
-Each Post can have a different number of sources but the pattern of displaying sources are same.
+In short, if you don’t know how much data is needed for a post like displaying different sources at the bottom, then you can use the repeater field.
+Each Post can have a different number of sources but the pattern of displaying sources are the same.

 Plugin Analysis: Views

-It is the Toolset plugin that generates a WordPress shortcode which handles search queries and displays content in 5 ways.
+It is the Toolset plugin that generates a WordPress shortcode that handles search queries and displays content in 5 ways.
 I will go with displaying the results with a search field.
 Later select the content to load from—Post types and Books in my case.
 Then move on to the primary and secondary ordering method.
 In the Filter Editor, you can insert a “text search” just before [wpv-filter-end].
 Finally, click the loop wizard to select the output style and fields to show.
 In the end, save all the sections and create a page where you will click Fields and Views icon and select the Post View to insert its shortcode.
 Here is a sample of the end result:

 If you want to store this view you have just created and use it for another website then create a new module and name it.
 You will not find editors in other plugins.
 They are developer-friendly but non-coders may struggle against them.
-So in order to address that problem, Toolset has a formatting and editing instructions beneath the editors which can be quite handy.
+So in order to address that problem, Toolset has formatting and editing instructions beneath the editors which can be quite handy.
 One more unique option Views has is Scan which locates the place where a created View (shortcode) is being used.
 These are some really cool features that prove Toolset to be a reliable builder.

 Review – Toolset Forms (CRED)

-This Toolset plugin lets users enter data through forms which are ultimately added to your database.
+This Toolset plugin lets users enter data through forms that are ultimately added to your database.
 For instance, a user can add a new book along with its description and author to the book directory.
 Another simple application is a registration form.
 And all of this will not even require writing a single line of PHP code.
 CRED can also allow visitors to edit the content without logging into your WordPress site.
 Via CRED plugin email notifications can also be sent upon content submission.
 Additionally, the facility of reCAPTCHA is present in CRED to counter SPAM.
 For insertion of a form in your post or page click the CRED Forms button in the toolbar which inserts a shortcode.
 All in all, CRED enables user interaction with the help of a form builder.

 CRED has an extension named CRED commerce which implements a payment system in the forms when they submit the data.